Skip to main content

 If you just want to get data into a Pandas dataframe for analysis and plotting, use the sage-data-client, otherwise use the HTTP API.

-The Sage Data Client is a Python library which streamlines querying the data API and getting the results into a Pandas dataframe.
+The Sage data client is a Python library which streamlines querying the data API and getting the results into a Pandas dataframe.
 For details on installation and usage, please see the Python package.

-HTTP API
+Using HTTP API

 This example shows how to retrieve data the latest data from a specific sensor (you can adjust the start field if you do not get any recent data):